0xyd/SocialAuthDjangoTutorial/README.md

 ![Create Project Form](https://raw.githubusercontent.com/yudazilian/SocialAuthDjangoTutorial/master/Imgs/Google%20Form.png)

 After completing the form, we can see a block showing the building progress of our project on the right side.
-The browser also directs us to the projects' dashboard page when the progress is complted.
+The browser also directs us to the project's dashboard page when the progress is completed.
 ![Project Dashboard](https://raw.githubusercontent.com/yudazilian/SocialAuthDjangoTutorial/master/Imgs/Creating%20Progress.png)